 Avoiding a suspension: Your best shot at safety

 To be on a safe side, stick to using only one computer or mobile device to access your account.
 I use my iPhone with 4G network to manage my account.
-It’s not difficult because most of my work can be done on PODTurbo and Vela.
+It’s not difficult because most of my work can be done on PODtomatic and Vela.

 Also, pay close attention to how you treat your customers.
 Ensure that you answer your customers’ messages within 24 hours.
 Etsy loves the sellers who can respond to their customers quickly.